citrix/workspace-linux-oem-guide/docs/customize.md

 #### Graphics

-XenDesktop and XenApp are based on different technologies, send different protocols to Receiver, and therefore require different configurations.
-Citrix recommends that you test Receiver with both of these products while you develop your solution.
+XenDesktop and XenApp are based on different technologies, send different protocols to Workspace app, and therefore require different configurations.
+Citrix recommends that you test Workspace app with both of these products while you develop your solution.

 #### Configure H.264 support

-Receiver supports the display of H.264 graphics, including HDX 3D Pro graphics, that are served by XenDesktop 7.
+Workspace app supports the display of H.264 graphics, including HDX 3D Pro graphics, that are served by XenDesktop 7.
 This support uses the deep compression codec feature, which is enabled by default.
 The feature provides better performance of rich and professional graphics applications on WAN networks compared with the JPEG codec.

 Follow the instructions in this topic to disable the feature (and process graphics using the JPEG codec instead).
 You can also disable text tracking while still enabling deep compression codec support.
 This helps to reduce CPU costs while processing graphics that include complex images but relatively small amounts of text or non-critical text.

 **Important**: To configure this feature, do not use any lossless setting in the XenDesktop Visual quality policy.
-If you do, H.264 encoding is disabled on the server and does not work in Receiver.
+If you do, H.264 encoding is disabled on the server and does not work in Workspace app.

 #### To disable deep compression codec support